4.1. Productivity Tips

 Renesas Debug extension is initializing and passing all required command line arguments to gdb process while starting the debug session.
 Furthermore, if it’s needed, Renesas Debug Adapters provide injecting additional command line arguments for gdb, which will be passed to the gdb while starting the debug session.
 Passing the additional gdb command line arguments operation is a straight-forward process, it can be done by defining "gdbArguments" field to the debug configuration in launch.json file.

-The following code is show an example how "gdbArguments" field could be defined in launch configuration:
+The following code is showing an example how "gdbArguments" field could be defined in launch configuration:

 launch.json example